tonyputi/frame/README.md

 ## TODO

 ### PHASE 1
+- notify event for booking created, update, deleted, applied
+- job heartbeat to notify events each monites
+- add dashboard with bookings organized by provider
 - autorefresh both game providers and booking index with setTimeout

+### PHASE 2
 - review command name
-- add dashboard with bookings organized by provider

-### PHASE 2
 - create a preview of nginx configuration
 - improve pagination with ...
 - add videoslots style